Zurich International School: By Swiss authorities

 ZIS's Kindergarten and primary education programs (Lower School) are approved by the bureau for elementary school (Volksschulamt), administration for education (Bildungsdirektion), canton of Zurich.

-In August 2021 ZIS launched a bilingual program which is based on the curriculum of the Canton of Zurich and approved by it.
-It is for students aged 3 - 8 and will grow over the coming years up to Grade 6.
+In August 2021, ZIS launched a bilingual program based on the curriculum of the Canton of Zurich Lehrplan 21 and approved by it.
+It is for students aged 3 – 10 and will grow over the coming years up to Grade 9.

 ZIS's lower secondary education (Middle school) is approved as Sekundarstufe by the bureau for elementary school (Volksschulamt), administration for education (Bildungsdirektion), canton of Zurich.